 If traditional aligners do not suit your job or lifestyle, nighttime options might enable you to straighten your smile.

-You would be wearing your night-only aligners for at least 10 straight hours each day until you have 100-percent alignment of your teeth.
-For the flexibility to achieve a great smile without compromising your daily routine, you may need up to 10 months of CAT.
+You would be wearing your night-only aligners for at least 10 straight hours each day until you have complete alignment of your teeth.
+For the flexibility to achieve a great smile without compromising your daily routine, you may need up to 10 months of treatment.